g-abilio/CV_page/README.md

-# Using my beginning studies on HTML and CSS to build a CV page
+# Using my beginning studies on HTML, CSS and JavaScript to build a CV page